Article

 “They told me: ‘We will not touch your grandmother, or she will curse us.’
 Then they threw me to the ground and raped me one by one,” she said.

-• Children in the DRC are particularly vulnerable.
-They face heightened risks of sexual violence when they become separated from their family members, which can easily occur during displacement.
-Boys and girls risk being recruited by armed groups where they will be exposed to violence, including sexual violence.
+Children in the DRC are particularly vulnerable.
+They are at increased risk of sexual violence when separated from family members, which frequently happens during displacement.
+Young boys and girls risk being recruited by armed groups and thus being exposed to violence, including sexual violence.

 Alyona Synenko/ICRC